Shiryou/kiranwelle/content/posts/2024-05-28-birthright.md

 ## Dependencies

+As you might expect from video game source code, there are some library dependencies to resolve.
+I discovered these on [a previous try at building the source about 3 years ago][birghrightnet_previous] that went nowhere.

 * [Source and audio files][birthrt_source]
 * [Open Watcom 1.9][openwatcom]
 * [DirectX SDK April 2005][directx_sdk]
 * [Windows 95 DDK][windows95_ddk]

-As you might expect from video game source code, there are some library dependencies to resolve.
-We'll take care of these from the get go.

-I discovered these on [a previous try at building the source about 3 years ago][birghrightnet_previous] that went nowhere.

 ### Open Watcom 1.9